sebin0817/tp/docs/UserGuide.md

 * `BIRTHDATE` must be in the form of DD-MM-YYYY and must not be in the future.
 * `EMAIL` should be of the format 'local-part@domain'.
 * `DRUG_ALLERGY` can contain alphanumerics, spaces and special characters.
-* `ILLNESS_CATEGORY` could be of the following options - Infectious Disease, Chronic Conditions, Autoimmune Disorders, Genetic Disorders, Mental Health Disorders, Neurological Disorders, Metabolic Disorder, Nutritional Deficiencies, Environmental Illnesses, Degenerative Diseases or Others.
+* `ILLNESS` could be of the following options - Infectious Disease, Chronic Conditions, Autoimmune Disorders, Genetic Disorders, Mental Health Disorders, Neurological Disorders, Metabolic Disorder, Nutritional Deficiencies, Environmental Illnesses, Degenerative Diseases or Others.